gpremer/mvpeventbus/README.markdown

                                   .withAdditionalSegment(MyOtherEventBus.class)
                                   .using(testModule).build()

 This is just like specifying a `BasicEventBusFactory`, with the addition of a `using` method that takes one or more Guice modules.
-Note that this factory has been specified with explicit main and event bus segments, this is equivalent to using `withSegments`, but a tad more expressive.
+Note that this factory has been specified with explicit main and event bus segments, this is equivalent to using the single `withSegments` methods, but a tad more expressive.

-Anyway, suppose you define a binding for an `CategoryRepository` in Guice, you can now do:
+Anyway, suppose you define a binding for a `CategoryRepository`, you can then expect that all parameters are to the following constructor are supplied:

     @Inject
     public CategoryMgtPresenter(final CategoryMgtBus eventBus, final CategoryMgtView view, final CategoryRepository categoryRepository) {